MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 6 - Queue.md

 * add an item to the back of the queue
 * check whether the queue is empty

 An example of a usage of a queue is prioritizing requests from users when maintaining software.
-They are typically done on a first-come first-serve basis, although more important request (e.g. vulnerability issues) may "cut in line".
+Requests are typically done on a first-come first-serve basis, although more important requests (e.g. vulnerability issues) may "cut in line".

 Java has an **interface** called `Queue`.
 The `PriorityQueue` class, among other classes, `implement` `Queue`.